 This attribute specifies the number of choices to be formatted into each column of choices.
 If more choice entries are specified than can be formatted in the available number of columns specified by the CHOICECOLS attribute, the remaining choice entries are placed in the rightmost (or only) available column for the current column of CHOICE entries.
 The 'w1 w2...wn' notation provides the number of bytes for each column.
 You may use an asterisk or a number combined with an asterisk to specify a proportional allocation of column space.

 SELFLD tag.

-CWIDTHS This attribute specifies the number of bytes to be allocated for each used for initializing the field.
-You can define this attribute as a variable name preceded by a "%".
+CWIDTHS This attribute specifies the number of bytes to be allocated for each

 PAD This attribute specifies the pad character for initializing the field.